ksengyou/ePortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GF4T9qjylZo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Artifacts and Enhancements:

 #### Software Design and Engineering: Update of GUI

-The first enhancement as a part of my ePortfolio is the update the interface that the user will encounter.
+The first enhancement as a part of my ePortfolio is to update the interface that the user will encounter.
 Originally, this interface took the form of text in the console view.
+This was the first enhancement that came to mind as I believed that the console did not provide adequate value and needed an overhaul.
+In implementing the enhancement I first had trouble with formatting and obtaining the look that I was aiming for with my JFrame.
+Thanks to finding JPanels I was able to create a GUI that I was happy with.
 An example of this can be found below:

 <img src="OldGUI.png" alt="hi" class="inline"/>